openebs-archive/openebs-docs/docs/jivaguide.md

 1adb9e8b-354b-4ce2-b1a2-04accaed77a2
 ```

-Get the details of snapshot using the following command.
+Get the details of snapshots using the following command.

 ```
 jivactl snapshot info